anchore/enterprise-client-go/pkg/enterprise/docs/ImageSelectionRule.md

 ### NewImageSelectionRule

-`func NewImageSelectionRule(name string, registry string, repository string, image ImageRef, ) *ImageSelectionRule`
+`func NewImageSelectionRule(id string, name string, registry string, repository string, image ImageRef, ) *ImageSelectionRule`

 NewImageSelectionRule instantiates a new ImageSelectionRule object This constructor will assign default values to properties that have it defined,